zhtmf/bytesutil/README.md

 ```
 Using script sacrifices some performance and script cannot be used for Entity Handlers as this script engine does not aim to be a full-fledged programming language and users should write a real handler when expressing complex logic.

-Scripts does not have its own annotation like other modifiers but associates with existing modifier annotations through their ``scripts`` property, check java doc of these annotations and the marker annotation ``io.github.zhtmf.annotations.modifiers.Script`` for more information.
+The script does not possess its own annotation but associates with existing modifier annotations through their ``scripts`` property, check java doc of these annotations and the marker annotation ``io.github.zhtmf.annotations.modifiers.Script`` for more information.

 Refer to another document <a href='src/io/github/zhtmf/script'>here</a> for syntax of this script.